stloma/dotfiles/README.md

 # .dotfiles

-This is a collection of Neovim, tmux, zsh, ranger, and eslint configuration files.
+This is a collection of my configuration files.

 If you decide to use the install.sh script, please be careful as it may overwrite your existing configuration files.